kinnay/Nintendo-File-Formats/src/libs/xlink/slink.md

 | | | String table |
 | | | Resources |

+The string table contains null-terminated strings.
+In official files, the strings are sorted alphabetically.
+The empty string is the first string in the table.
+Unused strings have been found in official files as well.

 When a field is marked as 'reserved', its value does not matter.
 These fields are overwritten at runtime.
 Unless indicated otherwise, reserved fields are set to 0 in official files.

 ## Resource